3.3.1. Rules for drawing roads and sections of road

 3.3.1.5.
 Rules for drawing intersections

-Draw intersections to reflect the actual traffic situation there (in other words, take traffic signs, permitted turns, etc. into account regardless of if the roads that intersect there are drawn using one or two lanes).
+Draw intersections to reflect the actual traffic situation there (in other words, take traffic signs, permitted turns, etc. into account regardless of if the roads that intersect there are drawn using one or two lines).

 The following rules apply for drawing intersections:

-3.3.1.5.1
+- 3.3.1.5.1

 If a road intersects with two different roads that only differ by name (in other words, the driver can navigate from one to the other without performing any maneuvers), then enter one general intersection point that applies to both of them (see upper drawing).